Fill your glass in Temecula this season

 Santa Rosa Ecological Reserve

 Speaking of horse riding, Temecula Valley is full of opportunity for all things equestrian, with many ranches and stables opening their doors to visitors.
-Take a guided trail ride through vineyards, or sip local vintages from a comfy seat in a horse-drawn carriage as part of Temecula Carriage Company's one-of-a-kind wine tasting tour.
+Take a guided trail ride through vineyards, or sip local vintages from a comfy seat in a horse-drawn carriage.

 Ready to go?
 Book your stay in Temecula Valley.